zer0relm/cs262/README.md

     3. Adding/Committing/Pushing your solution files.

 You will push your own `cs262` repo weekly, as appropriate.
-You should pull updates to the `cs262-code` repo regularly;
+You should pull updates from the `cs262-code` repo regularly to pick any changes we may make.
-we'll let you know if we make major changes.